Open menu

 %DISTRIBUTE_VERTICAL%

-Stacy Muckenthaler enters her tenth year as head coach of the Lady Bobcats, having compiled a 188-107 record.
-The Lady Bobcats are coming off an 18-16 campaign in 2022 where they made another solid run in the NCCAA national Championship Tournament and were recognized as an NCCAA Scholar Team.
-In 2019, the Lady Bobcats posted a 24-13 record, finishing the season as the NCCAA DI Women’s Volleyball National Champion.
+Stacy Muckenthaler enters her twelfth year as head coach of the Lady Bobcats, having compiled a 230-136 record.
+The Lady Bobcats are coming off a 19-15 campaign in 2024 where they finished 12-10 in their inaugural year in the Sooner Athletic Conference and made another solid run in the NCCAA National Championship Tournament.
+The Lady Cats now embark on their second season in the Sooner Athletic Conference in the NAIA, while continuing their dual affiliation with the NCCAA.

 After graduating from Republic in 2005, Muckenthaler attended Northeastern Oklahoma for two years, playing volleyball and basketball.
 Transferring to College of the Ozarks in 2007, she made an immediate impact on the team, earning MCAC First Team All-Conference and Newcomer of the Year honors.
 At the close of her playing career in 2008, Muckenthaler was named First Team All-Conference, NAIA All-American, and ranked #6 in NAIA Division I hitting percentage.
 As a student assistant in 2009, she helped the Lady Cats qualify for participation in the NAIA National Championship--a feat she has repeated three times since becoming head coach.
 She also served as an assistant coach at College of the Ozarks from 2010-2013 prior to being named head coach in 2014.